Before

 The usual target of a brake drum forge is the person that 'doesn't want to spend a lot of money'.
 But cheapskates generally have few tools of any real quality and these people generally have no skills with which to use them.
 To make a brake drum fit into a forge hearth and work well, requires a substantial cash outlay to purchase the necessary tools and materials.
 And these people don't have the necessary skills with which to do the work.
 Trying to install an incompatible piece of junk like a brake drum fit into a forge, is difficult even for the experienced craftsman.
 Would it not also be easier AND cheaper for an unskilled workman to fashion a forge from wood and clay and dirt and stone, instead of trying to make a brake drum conform to shape?
 Aren't those materials 'free' too?
 The gently sloping sides of the ducks nest (the hollow area that supports the actual fire) are easily formed in clay or fire cement.
 This is done without a brake drum.
 Using alternative construction materials such as clay or fire cement would not require welding skills, screws and hardware, or expensive electric tools.
 So why not these other materials to build the beginner's first forge?
 These alternate materials would produce a much better forge for the blacksmith, so why do these supposed experts insist on pushing the beginner towards a poorly thought out brake drum forge - knowing that the brake drum forge performs so poorly, that the beginner will soon be forced to build a better forge soon afterwards?
 Why not save the effort and just do it properly the first time?

 In reality the typical blacksmith's fire is roughly 7 inches or more in depth and fuel would tower over the sides of this little forge.
-A real blacksmith's fire would be more than double the height of the sides of this forge.
 And every time the smith adjusted the fire or moved the iron into or out of the fire, fuel would spill all over the floor to be wasted.

 Most pictures (like the illustration at right) fail to show proper use of the blacksmith's fire because they were not drawn by blacksmiths, they were instead drawn by a book illustrator.
 It's a beautiful illustration but it just isn't accurate.
 The depiction should have shown the iron thrust into the heart of a deeper fire, not roasting above a low bed of coals.